 When the river is not being used by kayakers, it’s the trout capital of the world.
 “We have people come in from all over the world to fish,” Graham says.
 “There are so many trout, and so much natural beauty.
 Nantahala is mother nature at its finest.”

 If you’re in town for the Fourth, stake your spot near Town Hall for the start of Franklin’s annual parade.
 Then hang around for a morning of family fun with free bounce houses, watermelon, and popcorn.
 There’s even a patriotic pet contest.
-That night, come back for fireworks at Macon County Rec Park, or head to Lake Nantahala for a show over the lake.
+That night, come back to watch fireworks downtown or head to Lake Nantahala for a show over the lake.

 Check out times for the morning festivities.